nandashyamrao/Platform/merna_technologies.md

 ✅ **It follows DevOps, GitOps, and security-first principles** for scalability and compliance.
 ✅ **Dynatrace, GitLab, OpenShift, and AWS services form the core of the ecosystem**.

-🚀 **MERNA provides a robust, secure, and automated platform for modern application delivery!**

-Would you like any additional details?
-Let me know! 🚀📜